 After you install an application, you may need to modify files as part of the configuration process.
 For example, if you want to secure access to software, you need to change the password for the Admin account in the serverConnect.conf and clientConnect.conf files.

-To modify SDK files, use sm_edit, an SDK utility that is installed with SDK software.
+To modify files, use sm_edit, an utility that is installed with software.

 When invoked, sm_edit opens the specified file in a text editor.
 This utility ensures that modified files are always saved to the appropriate local area and that non-local copies of all files remain unchanged.
 If an appropriate subdirectory does not exist for the file you are modifying, sm_edit creates the appropriate subdirectory before saving the modified file to that location.
 For files with header information set for encryption, sm_edit encrypts certain fields in the file.
 In addition, sm_edit preserves the file permissions of modified files, which helps ensure that important configuration files are not altered by unauthorized users.